Sherri Papini, 34, went missing after going for a jog November 2

-An iPhone, a pair of earbuds and a few strands of what were believed to be her hair were the only leads discovered in the days after Papini went missing.
-They were found on a jogging path not far from the Papinis’ home.
+An iPhone, a pair of earbuds and a few strands of what was believed to be her hair were the only leads discovered in the days after Papini went missing November 2.
+They were found on a jogging path not far from the Papinis home.

 Last Wednesday, Papini went for a jog as usual, Bosenko said.
 Neighbors told authorities she was last seen in the mid- to late-morning or early afternoon.
 She wore a pink jogging top.

 Later that day, her husband Keith arrived home and it was unusually quiet, he told CNN affiliate KRCR-TV.

 “On normal days, I would open the door and my family comes, runs and give me a hug,” he told the station.